Short-Form Videos in German Politics 2025

-Analysis of 32,443 TikTok and Reels videos from Bundestag accounts.
+Analysis of 32,443 TikTok and Reels videos from Bundestag accounts: 1% of Videos Drive 49% of Views.

 Written by